hughjonesd/ggmagnify/README.md

 <!-- badges: end -->

 ggmagnify creates a magnified inset of part of a [ggplot](https://ggplot2.tidyverse.org/) object.
-Borders can be drawn around the target area and the inset, along with projection lines from one to the other.
+The magnified area can be a (rounded) rectangle, an ellipse, a convex hull of points, or an arbitrary shape.
+Borders can be drawn around the target area and the inset, along with projection lines and/or shading between the two.
 The inset can have a drop shadow.
-The magnified area can be a rectangle, an ellipse, a convex hull of points, or an arbitrary shape.

 You can install ggmagnify from r-universe: